leopoulson/gossip-planning/README.md

 - Change table2fn s.t. satisfies (example, 4) (K c (P (S a b))) errors; a world that isn't covered from the accessibility relaton should not be able to be used, or something
 - Use record syntax (Halfway there) ✅
 - Update FSM accepting functions to be functions ✅
-- Maybe do a tripleCompose function?
+- Maybe do a tripleCompose function? ✅

+## How do we find all the successful paths?

+All of the solutions found require us to enumerate the states we have.
+This is rather impractical, given that a state does not particularly "exist" before it's travelled to.

+We can probably just get the set of relevant states by traversing the graph from the starting point.
+This is not so bad?